Marker-Inc-Korea/AutoRAG/docs/source/data_creation/beta/parse/parse.md

 If you set `project_dir` parameter, you can check the result in the project directory.
 If not, you can check the result in the current directory.

-The way to check the result is the same as the `Evaluator` in AutoRAG.
+The way to check the result is the same as the `Evaluator` and `Chunker` in AutoRAG.

 A `trial_folder` is created in `project_dir` first.